towolf/towolf.github.com/docs/PsychBasic/PsychtoolboxVersion.markdown

 \* trunk: Development prototypes, for testing and debugging by developers and really adventuruous users, not for production use\!

+\* Psychtoolbox-x.y.z: Old, no longer supported Psychtoolbox versions.

+\* Debian package: A Psychtoolbox provided by GNU/Debian or NeuroDebian.

 The revision number and the provided URL allows you to visit the developer website in the Internet and get direct access to all development logs